Choosing the right builder for your conservatory

 Ensure they’re used to working with the particular product

-There are a range of ways of purchasing a conservatory - buying the structure on your own and installing it yourself, or getting a tradesman to install it; buying it from a company that both manufactures and fits conservatories; or hiring a tradesman to purchase and install the conservatory for you.
+There are a range of ways of purchasing a conservatory - buying the structure on your own and installing it yourself, or getting a tradesperson to install it; buying it from a company that both manufactures and fits conservatories; or hiring a tradesperson to purchase and install the conservatory for you.

-As there are a number of manufacturers and brands available, David recommends that you consult with your tradesman to make sure they are familiar with the product you prefer, or they can recommend what will be most appropriate for your job.
-It all comes back to communication with your tradesman - did they ask enough questions to understand what you wanted from the project?
+As there are a number of manufacturers and brands available, David recommends that you consult with your tradesperson to make sure they are familiar with the product you prefer, or they can recommend what will be most appropriate for your job.
+It all comes back to communication with your tradesperson - did they ask enough questions to understand what you wanted from the project?

 You want to make sure you’re getting a decent quality job, and make sure they know what system they’re using.
 There are different brands of frames and roofs and different materials.
 Whoever comes in should check what the requirements of the client are, what they want the conservatory for, and make sure that what they plan to do will fit all those requirements.
 People want conservatories for different reasons - it used to be people wanted it to grow plants, or just wanted somewhere to sit in summer.
 Now it’s a lot more diverse.